German occupation of Lithuania during World War II: Background

 In August 1939, the Soviet Union and Nazi Germany signed the German–Soviet Nonaggression Pact and its Secret Additional Protocol, dividing Central and Eastern Europe into spheres of influence.
 Lithuania was initially assigned to the German sphere, likely due to its economic dependence on German trade.
 After the March 1939 ultimatum regarding the Klaipėda Region, Germany accounted for 75% of Lithuanian exports and 86% of its imports.
 To solidify its influence, Germany suggested a German–Lithuanian military alliance against Poland and promised to return the Vilnius Region, but Lithuania held to its policy of strict neutrality.
 When Germany invaded Poland in September 1939, the Wehrmacht took control of the Lublin Voivodeship and eastern Warsaw Voivodeship, which were in the Soviet sphere of influence.
-To compensate the Soviet Union for this loss, a secret codicil to the German–Soviet Boundary and Friendship Treaty transferred Lithuania to the Soviet sphere of influence, which was the justification for the Soviet Union to occupying Lithuania on 15 June, 1940 and establishing the Lithuanian SSR.
+To compensate the Soviet Union for this loss, a secret codicil to the German–Soviet Boundary and Friendship Treaty transferred Lithuania to the Soviet sphere of influence, which was the justification for the Soviet Union to occupying Lithuania on 15 June 1940 and establishing the Lithuanian SSR.

 Almost immediately after the German–Soviet Boundary and Friendship Treaty, the Soviets pressured the Lithuanians into signing the Soviet–Lithuanian Mutual Assistance Treaty.
 According to this treaty, Lithuania gained about 6880 km2 of territory in the Vilnius Region (including Vilnius, Lithuania's historical capital) in return for allowing five Soviet military bases in Lithuania (a total of 20,000 troops).
 The territories that Lithuania received from the Soviet Union were former territories of the Second Polish Republic, disputed between Poland and Lithuania since the Polish-Lithuanian War of 1920 and occupied by the Soviet Union following the Soviet invasion of Poland in September 1939.
 The Soviet–Lithuanian Treaty was described by The New York Times as a "virtual sacrifice of independence."
 Similar pacts were proposed to Latvia, Estonia, and Finland.
 Finland was the only state to refuse, and that sparked the Winter War.
-This war delayed the occupation of Lithuania; the Soviets did not interfere with Lithuania's domestic affairs and according to a single source, Russian soldiers were well-behaved in their bases.
+This war delayed the occupation of Lithuania; the Soviets did not interfere with Lithuania's domestic affairs and, as noted by historian Leonas Sabaliūnas, Russian soldiers were "well-behaved in their bases."
 As the Winter War ended in March and Germany was making rapid advances in the Battle of France, the Soviets heightened their anti-Lithuanian rhetoric and accused Lithuanians of kidnapping Soviet soldiers from their bases.
-Despite Lithuanian attempts to negotiate and resolve the issues, the Soviet Union issued an ultimatum on 14 June, 1940.
+Despite Lithuanian attempts to negotiate and resolve the issues, the Soviet Union issued an ultimatum on 14 June 1940.
 Lithuanians accepted the ultimatum and Soviet military took control of major cities by 15 June.
 The following day, identical ultimatums were issued to Latvia and Estonia.
 To legitimize the occupation, the Soviets staged elections to the so-called People's Seimas, which then asked to join the Lithuanian Soviet Socialist Republic.
 This allowed Soviet propaganda to claim that Lithuania had voluntarily joined the Soviet Union.